 Exterior Painting Tips

-- Remove fixtures.
-It’ll be easier to remove lights, vent covers, and garden-hose racks than to mask them off or paint around them.
+Remove fixtures.
+It’ll be easier to take off lights, vent covers, and garden-hose racks than to mask them off or paint around them.

 Follow the sun around the house.
 Morning dew is burned off, the siding is warmed before paint is applied, and problems that stem from working in harsh sunlight are avoided.
 If possible, schedule exterior projects when the weather forecast calls for a few days of warm temperatures, modest breezes, and no rain.

 Keep a wet edge along the work boundary.
 Work on a section small enough to complete so that it’s still wet when you move to the next area.
 If an edge dries, you’ll get lap marks when you start the adjacent area.
 The best bet is to complete sections that fall between windows, doors, and corners.

 Work from high to low.
 Cut in around trim, then brush out walls, so any drips can be picked up on the way down.
 If drips harden, scrape them off.